Renfroe hits 3 homers, Padres rally to stun Rox 16-12 in 12

+That’s why comebacks are always possible — even one for the ages.

-DENVER (AP) — Hunter Renfroe hit his third homer of the game in the 12th inning after Fernando Tatis Jr. tied it as part of a six-run rally in the ninth and the San Diego Padres stunned the Colorado Rockies 16-12 on Friday night.
+Hunter Renfroe hit his third homer of the game in the 12th inning after Fernando Tatis Jr. tied it as part of a six-run rally in the ninth and the Padres stunned the Colorado Rockies 16-12 on Friday night.

+The Padres had never overcome a deficit of six or more runs in the ninth during a win or loss, according to the Elias Sports Bureau.
+On the flip side, the Rockies had never blown a lead of six or more runs in the ninth inning.

+This five-hour, four-minute marathon featured a combined 39 hits, 16 pitchers and plenty of dramatic twists.
+Coors Field has long been known for these sorts of wild affairs.

+“Only here.
+It’s frustrating,” Rockies third baseman Nolan Arenado said.
+“I feel like we haven’t had too many games where it’s like, ‘Wow, it’s a Coors Field game.’
+The last few years, we’ve cut those down. … Just a really bad loss.”

 Tatis led off the 12th with a triple to deep center and scored on pinch-hitter Austin Allen’s double off reliever Jairo Diaz (1-1).
-Manny Machado added an RBI double and Renfroe hit a towering two-run homer to wrap up an improbable win.
+Manny Machado added an RBI double and Renfroe hit a towering two-run homer to help wrap up an improbable win.

 Renfroe also had a solo shot in the second and two-run homer in the ninth for his second career three-homer game.

 Down 11-5 in the ninth, the Padres rallied off Rockies reliever Mike Dunn, who gave up a two-run single to Eric Hosmer, followed by Renfroe’s homer.
 Closer Wade Davis allowed two singles and a walk before Tatis delivered a two-out, two-run single to center that tied the game.